Traveler's guide to avoiding infectious diseases

 Certain countries have required vaccinations.
 You may need proof that you have had this vaccine in order to enter the country.

-- Yellow fever vaccination is required to enter several Sub-Saharan, Central African, and South American countries.
+- Yellow fever vaccination is required to enter certain Sub-Saharan, Central African, and South American countries.

 - Meningococcal vaccination is required to enter Saudi Arabia for the Hajj pilgrimage.